rownwe/automation-best-practices-java/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io#https://github.com/c3ccl3ston/automation-best-practices-java)

 > ℹ️ &nbsp; Gitpod lets you run an entire Dev environment from a browser!
-You can use this approach if you don't know how to setup a local Java environment.
+You can use this approach if you don't
+> know how to set up a local Java environment.

 1. Once the Gitpod.io URL is loaded, you will need to sign in with the GitHub account you created earlier
 2. Once the development environment is loaded, you should see 'Ready to test!' in the Terminal window in the lower portion of the window, run the following commands in that Terminal to set your `SAUCE_USERNAME` and `SAUCE_ACCESS_KEY`:

 > ℹ️ &nbsp; You can get your Sauce Labs Username and Access Key by going to the [Sauce Labs user settings page](https://app.saucelabs.com/user-settings)